eye-division/jennyblyth/_gallery/addy-gardner.md

   **THE PAST WE HAVE SHARED**

-  **ADDY GARDNER ****September 2011**
+  **ADDY GARDNER** September 2011

   JBFA at Gallery 27 Cork St London W1

   **EARTH & SKY**

-  **ADDY GARDNER ****December 2010 – January 2011**
+  **ADDY GARDNER** **December 2010 – January 2011**

   JBFA at Art Jericho.

-  **_“The sublime is that which we cannot appropriate, if only because we cannot discern any boundaries.
-If anything, it appropriates us ….”
-Malcolm Andrews_**
+  >The sublime is that which we cannot appropriate, if only because we cannot discern any boundaries.
+If anything, it appropriates us . . .
+Malcolm Andrews

   Moving seamlessly between configuration and abstract expressionism, Addy Gardner invites the viewer to journey between an earthly landscape and a canvas of dreams.
 Her painting aspires to ‘Peak Experience’ where the viewer releases their sense of self, to an awareness of a greater unity.
 Gardner commands an ability to create form, transforming the colours of earth and sky to a spectrum of light and ambivalence.
 Working in oil on canvas, Addy Gardner’s paintings are infused with vitality, imparting energy and a sense of joy.

-  **_ “My paintings draw on the tradition of the picturesque and sublime.
-They are a representation of the point at which beauty emerges in the natural world.” ..
-Addy Gardner._**
+  >My paintings draw on the tradition of the picturesque and sublime.
+They are a representation of the point at which beauty emerges in the natural world.
+Addy Gardner.

-  Jenny Blyth Fine Art presenting new work by Addy Gardner, an emerging painter based in Oxfordshire at Art Jericho in 2010 and thereafter in London’s Gallery 27 in Cork Street."
+  Jenny Blyth Fine Art presenting new work by Addy Gardner, an emerging painter based in Oxfordshire at Art Jericho in 2010 and thereafter in London’s Gallery 27 in Cork Street.
 homepage_description_markdown:
 frontpage: true
 _gallery_date: 2016-05-01 00:00:00